croxton/hda-starter-kit/README.md

 * **Utils** – utilities and helper classes with ability to override anything which goes before (e.g. `.h1`).

 ## Scripting
-`Alpine.js` allows you to express UI component behaviour directly in markup, but sometimes you may want to isolate behaviour in an individual component and load it asynchronously on demand rather than in one big script bundle up-front.
-This starter allows you to use Alpine Async components, Vue SFCs or roll your own vanilla JS components.
+`Alpine.js` allows you to express UI component behaviour directly in markup, but sometimes you may need to isolate behaviour in an individual component and load it asynchronously on demand rather than in one big script bundle up-front.
+This kit allows you to use Alpine Async components, Vue SFCs or roll your own vanilla JS components.
 The later can be used to load heavy third-party libraries like GSAP in a memory-efficient manner, by wrapping them in a `mount()` / `unmount()` lifecycle.

 ### `framework/start.js`
-This file controls which components you wish to load, and the selectors they map to.
+This file controls the components you wish to load, and the selectors they map to.

 ####  `globalComponents()`
 Global components are loaded once on initial page load.
 They manage the state of site-wide elements and behaviours like the main menu, `<head>` metadata and window resize events.
 Create global components in `framework/components/global`.